awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 **Parameter Store Parameters**
 The types of parameters you can create in Parameter Store include `String`, `StringList`, and `SecureString`\.

-To encrypt `SecureString` parameter values, Parameter Store uses an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
-AWS KMS uses either a customer managed CMK or an AWS managed CMK to encrypt the parameter value in an AWS managed database\.
+To encrypt `SecureString` parameter values, Parameter Store uses an AWS KMS key in AWS Key Management Service \(AWS KMS\)\.
+AWS KMS uses either a customer managed key or an AWS managed key to encrypt the parameter value in an AWS managed database\.

 **Important**
 Do not store sensitive data in a `String` or `StringList` parameter\.
 For all sensitive data that must remain encrypted, use only the `SecureString` parameter type\.